-Forestry and Agricultural Investment Management Ltd. (FAIM) will establish a state-of-the-art plant propagation nursery and tissue lab in Rwanda based on significant know-how in tissue culture and mass plant production techniques.
-There is considerable pent-up demand for more productive plants and seeds from government agencies, food processors and farmers; as a result, FAIM has a $5 million purchase order from one client and non-binding commitments of $80 million worth of additional orders over five years, initially including passion fruit, pyrethrum, and bamboo plants.
+Forestry and Agricultural Investment Management (FAIM) established a state-of-the-art plant propagation nursery and tissue lab in Rwanda which was based on significant know-how in tissue culture and mass plant production techniques.
+There continues to be considerable pent-up demand for more productive plants and seeds from government agencies, food processors and farmers.

-FAIM will generate revenue and increase agricultural productivity in Rwanda by selling high quality, disease-free plants and seeds grown in our modern plant propagation nurseries, complete with tissue culture lab and advanced soil and water testing.
-The Company will provide starter plants for commerce, food production, reforestation and soil stabilization; its customers will be industries, local governments and farmers.
-FAIM’s expertise means our production capacity will be much higher than any other similar facility in Africa, leading to better pricing for customers and better margins for FAIM.
-FAIM will also supply growing information to the grower to insure excellent crop production and we will seek, where appropriate, to support micro financing for farmers with local development banks.
-We will also help link local farmers to processors, e.g., food or juice processing facilities.
+FAIM generated revenue and increase agricultural productivity in Rwanda from selling high quality, disease-free plants and seeds grown in our plant propagation nurseries, complete with tissue culture lab and advanced soil and water testing.
+The Company provided starter plants for commerce, food production, reforestation and soil stabilization; its customer base was industries, local governments and farmers.
+With FAIM’s expertise, our production capacity was higher than any other similar facility in Africa, which lead to better pricing for customers and better margins for FAIM.
+FAIM also provided growing information to the grower to insure excellent crop production and helped to locate micro financing for farmers with local development banks.